Aaron-Gamare/TxB-DEX/README.md

 ## Quick start

-The first things is installing its
+The first things is installing all the
 dependencies:

 ```sh